 Tips For Choosing Your Ghillie Suit

 Once you decide that you need camouflage, it is immediately obvious that the best camouflage is a ghillie suit.
-In ghillie suits, the choices become a little more confusing.
+After that, the choices become a little more confusing.
 They are made from jute, burlap, old rags, or synthetics.
 You can find some that are "one size fits all", and others that come in 12 different sizes.
 Most of them come in four different color patterns, but a few may have six or rarely eight choices of color pattern.
 The very best (and most expensive) suits are built on a base of BDUs covered with a sewn on mesh.
 At the other end of the scale there are those built of only the mesh and the ghillie material.
 There is a wide range of quality in these mesh only suits.
-Usually, the old adage, "you get what you pay for", works with ghillie suits as much as anything else.
+Usually, the old adage, "you get what you pay for", works with ghillies as much as anything else.

 Your first decision should be